MartinYeung5/hackathon_project/README.md

 ## G. Project Impact
 1. Protect environment(can reuse the expired cosmetic products)
-2. Resource of paining (can provide lots of painting material to the Beneficiary Group)
+2. Resource of painting (can provide lots of painting product to user)
+3. help Beneficiary Group (can prevent the overuse of the resource)

 ###  UN Sustainable Development Goals
 * Goal - 12: Ensure sustainable consumption and production patterns.